Best iPhone 2018: Which Apple phone is worth your money?

-The iPhone 7 Plus may be last year’s model but it remains a decent phone, especially when you consider the discounted price.
-It was the the first iPhone to have two camera sensors on the back, with the second acting as a telephoto lens.
+The iPhone 7 Plus may be a couple of year’s old but it remains a decent phone, especially when you consider the discounted price.
+It was the first iPhone to have two camera sensors on the back, with the second acting as a telephoto lens.
 The main 12-megapixel sensor still takes better shots, because it has a wider f/1.7 aperture and optical image stabilisation.
-The secondary sensor works with a new Portrait mode to give a nice bokeh (background blur) effect.
+The secondary sensor works with the phone’s Portrait Mode to give a nice bokeh (background blur) effect around your subject.

-The iPhone 7 Plus also benefits from an improved 1080p display that sits at 5.5 inches.
-This isn’t huge when compared to the competition – the Samsung Galaxy S8 Plus has a 6.2-inch screen – but it still makes the 7 Plus a big phone.
+The iPhone 7 Plus also benefits from an improved 1080p display (compared to the 6 Plus) that sits at 5.5-inches.
+This isn’t huge when compared to the competition but it still makes the 7 Plus a big phone.

-The rest of the specs are similar to the smaller iPhone 7: The A10 Fusion CPU, 32GB of base storage and iOS 11.
+The rest of the specs are similar to the smaller iPhone 7: the A10 Fusion CPU, 32GB of base storage and upgradable to iOS 12.

 - Sharp screen